rohanchandra/type-theme/README.md

 ### Tags

 Post tags should be placed between `[]` in your post metadata.
-Seperate each tag with a comma.
+Separate each tag with a comma.

 For example: